 Each of us already has our own interpretation of the world, part of it is from instinct, and much of it is learned.
 From the day we are born we begin to learn and interpret the world based on the experiences we have from the environment around us.
 It does not take us long to assume that the sun will rise each morning once we have seen the pattern over and over again.
 Once we make such assumptions we then no longer need to think about them.
 It is efficient.
 Assumptions allow us to build an interpretation of the world around us.
 They make the process of learning easier but at the same time the assumptions we have already made can be our greatest obstacles to accepting new ideas, values, and beliefs.
 Consider the following examples of assumptions that human beings have been known to make:

 The story of the astronomer Galileo.
 In his time the assumption was that all the planets and stars encircled the Earth.
 The Earth was considered to be the center of the universe, which of course is not the case.
 It is worth noting that part of the reason for this thinking was not only the observation that it "appeared" that the planets went around the Earth, but also the ego of humankind was somewhat boosted by the thought that we were the center of all things.
-As a result, these assumptions caused humankind to interpret the world inaccurately even to the point that Galileo was "suspect of heresy" for his revolutionary thinking.
+As a result, these assumptions caused humankind to interpret the world inaccurately even to the point that Galileo was "suspect of heresy" for his revolutionary suggestions.
 Can you imagine being a student at the time?
 You would accept as fact, without question, that the Earth was the center of the universe.
 Can you imagine how in making this assumption, it would be very difficult to explain new observations about astronomy because they simply would not be consistent with this false assumption?
 Ultimately, years later, Galileo's observations became accepted that the Earth and planets circled the sun.

 Let's consider another example about how we assume and cannot help but do so.
 When looking at an object, we think it is the object we see, but it is really the light being reflected from the object that we see.
 Further, we might think we are seeing objects instantly but actually the reflected light that we see bouncing off the object really arrives to us with a "delay", based on the time the light took to get to us.
 For example, if the sun were to have a major change or explosion we actually would not see this event until about 499 seconds later because that is roughly the amount of time it takes the light to travel from the sun to tell us it had exploded.
 This is a simple calculation by dividing the speed of light, which is 186,282 miles per second into the number of miles the Earth is from the sun, 93,000,000 miles.
 Nevertheless, whether it is the sun or any object, we interpret the world inaccurately by assuming we are seeing everything instantly.
-In case you don't know, a light year, which is a term you have probably heard of, is the distance that light travels in one year which is nearly 6 trillion miles.
+In case you don't know, a light year, which is a term you have probably heard of, is the distance that light travels in one year, nearly 6 trillion miles.

 While on the subject of light, think of a rainbow.
 Sometimes we assume a rainbow just lies before us and we can reach out and touch it.
 Nevertheless the rainbow really has no fixed location in the sky since it's position really depends on the location of the viewer and the sun.
 The various colors in the rainbow are just different wavelengths of light that are being refracted by droplets of water in the sky as the light enters and exits the droplets.

-I want to put forth-another idea regarding how we make assumptions.
+I want to put forth another idea regarding how we make assumptions.
 Imagine a child who is brought up in a country where most aspects of life revolve around a specific religion.
 It does not matter where or what religion but for example we will say that in a specific country Religion A is a popular religion.
 The child grows up going through the process of engaging with the surrounding community of those who follow the same general ethics and beliefs within the religion.
 As the person comes to define themselves around these beliefs, whether true or not, what if we ask the question as follows: "What if the same person had been born in another country where Religion B might be the prevailing religion?"
 Assuming the child was only exposed to Religion B one might suggest that the child would tend to follow the beliefs of that religion and engage in it's community.
 My point to this example is that based on our experience and background we learn to make assumptions about the world that could quite easily have been different if our background had been different.
 It is important to recognize that our established beliefs based on our background and past experiences could easily have been quite different had our past been different.

-The preceding examples remind us that we all can make assumptions about the world around us and questioning them at time to time might help us learn and adapt.
+The preceding examples remind us that we all can make assumptions about the world and questioning them at time to time might help us learn and adapt.
 In fact, in some cases it may be impossible for us to make accurate assumptions, such as in the example noted above where we assume we see things instantly but it is really the light we are seeing.
 Regardless of the assumptions we make, if our belief systems (e.g. religions) rely on inaccurate assumptions then they may not reliably reflect the way the world actually works.
 This can leave us searching for ideas to support an already inaccurate belief system.
 I think that we need to accept that sometimes our ego, our insatiable need for quick answers, and physical limitations of our senses can leave us open to inaccurate interpretations of the world.
 I am not suggesting that any specific beliefs of the world are right or wrong.
 I am only suggesting that it is now more important than ever that humankind keeps an open mind so that we can find accurate interpretations of the world.
 This is especially important in our new age of rapidly developing technologies that are having a greater and greater impact on Life and the fragile Earth.
 The cost of making mistakes about how we interpret our world is becoming bigger and bigger.

 I have discussed a bit about how important it is to open our minds to questioning our assumptions and belief systems.
 Even when some of us know we may be wrong we hesitate to change our beliefs because, once established, it is a big investment in time and energy for us to rethink things.
 As we go through life we build our world and beliefs like creating a building.
 We pour the cement, build the frame, and place the walls.
 We accept ideas and build a foundation - a system of assumptions and beliefs.
 Once we have built our foundation it is a big investment to go back and start over so we may hesitate to change how we interpret the world, even if we know our interpretation is not exactly representative of the physical reality we face as we attempt to survive.